 The terms in an airline tariff:

-- must respect certain legal requirements—for example, they must not create undue obstacles to the mobility of persons with disabilities
+- must respect certain legal requirements—for example, they must not create undue obstacles to the mobility of persons with disabilities, and must respect the baseline standards imposed by the new Canadian rules.

 - must be reasonable and fair